SangramChavan/Ad-block/README.md

 # Ad-block - Block unwanted URLS keep internet safe
-ABP, Ghostry etc extension consume CPU and memory which might result in low performence.
+ABP, Ghostry etc extension consume CPU and memory which might result in low performance.
 Also few websites detect such extensions and can use alternate methods to show ads.
 Block all ads by replacing hosts file.
 Easiest way to block ads :) No app or proxy required.